Child Disability Benefit (CDB) Payment Dates 2026

 • A person under protection

-• Temporary resident living in Canada for the previous 18 months, where there will be a permit valid for the subsequent month
+• Temporary resident living in Canada for the previous 18 months, with a permit valid for the following month

 • An indigenous person pursuant to the relevant legislation